Skip to Content

 The Case for Eating Koi

-By this point, you can start to see why some people might start to wonder if koi fish are actually swimming buffets in disguise.
-After all, while you don’t want to turn your pets into dinner, the conditions to do so are arguably far better than with wild carp in some wild lakes and rivers.
+By this point, you can see why some people could wonder if koi fish are actually swimming buffets in disguise.
+After all, setting your love for these swimming jewels aside, their conditions are arguably far better than with wild carp in some wild lakes and rivers.

-Instead of polluted waters, cramped confines, and poor food quality, koi ponds have cleaner water, more room to swim, and are typically filled with better food.
+Instead of polluted waters, cramped confines, and poor food quality, koi ponds have cleaner water, more room to swim, and filled with better food.

-Cooking koi is relatively easy, though with the tougher skin and texture it might take longer than other fish.
-Still, once you have removed the internal organs, you can steam or fry koi with ease.
-Cooking it for about 15 minutes should be sufficient.
+That said, cooking koi is relatively easy, though preparing the meat is usually more challenging than other fish because of its tough skin texture.
+Still, once you have removed the internal organs, you can steam or fry koi effortlessly.

 The Case for Not Eating Koi

 For starters, it’s just “not done.”
-Koi are beautiful, majestic creatures – do you really want to slaughter them, slather them with sauce, and serve them on a plate?
+Koi are beautiful, majestic creatures.
+So, do you really want to slaughter them, slather them with sauce, and serve them on a plate?

-Sure, swans are “technically edible” too, but if you seriously suggested killing and eating such majestic (not to mention expensive) creatures, you’d likely face a huge degree of disgust and backlash.
+Sure, swans are “technically edible,” too.
+But if you seriously suggested killing and eating such magnificent (not to mention expensive) creatures, you’d likely face a massive degree of disgust and backlash.

-It is shallow to make decisions based on looks, but still, eating something so elegant and beautiful just feels wrong.
+You might understandably think it shallow to make decisions based on looks.
+Still, eating something so elegant and beautiful just feels wrong.

-Just as you wouldn’t fry up a bald eagle or beaver, and would understand why an American or Canadian would be infuriated if you did, killing elegant pond koi could be seen as culturally insensitive (to say the least) and insulting to Japanese people.
+Just as you wouldn’t fry up a bald eagle or beaver and would understand why an American or Canadian would be infuriated if you did, killing elegant pond koi could be seen as culturally insensitive (to say the least).

 Final Thoughts